ThinkWithPbody/YifuDesignLab/docs/Projects/2024/Escape From Tarkov/index.md

 5. Click `Run` to launch SPT.
 	- Don't forget to change SPT Launcher settings on Game Path and URL.
 	- Optionally, add the launch shortcut to your Desktop

-## Project Fika (MPT)

-To join my Fika server, run Aki.Launcher.exe and in "Settings", change URL to `http://173.32.64.239:6969`.
-To join local server, change URL back to `http://127.0.0.1:6969`.

-> [!tip]
-> If you want to use your own profile on our server or download the one in use on our server for your local server, contact me.

 ### Modlist